The Thelwell Ferry

 People waiting for the ferry on the north bank

-North Terminus
+The North Terminus

-The track was an old railway used during the construction of the canal, and then for the transport of goods.
+If you catch the ferry over, there are two options for onward travel, both require you to walk.
+Behind the terminus there’s a track, an old railway used during the construction of the canal, and then for the transport of goods.

 Ferry crossing back to the south bank